Bhojpuri language: Geographic distribution

+Bhojpuri is spoken by descendants of indentured labourers brought in the 19th and early 20th centuries for work in plantations in British colonies.
+These Bhojpuri speakers live in Mauritius, Fiji, South Africa, Trinidad and Tobago, Guyana, Suriname, Jamaica, and other parts of the Caribbean.
+In South Africa, speakers were historically concentrated in the Natal province.
+However, the language experienced significant decline throughout the 20th century, undergoing language shift towards English, with intergenerational transmission largely ceasing by the late 1900s.
+This South African variety also experienced language contact effects from English, Zulu, and Fanagalo.
+In Mauritius, music is considered a primary vehicle for maintaining the language, with songs often reflecting adaptation to new environments and mixing Bhojpuri with Mauritian Creole.
+In Trinidad and Tobago, while Caribbean Hindustani remains, popular music forms like Chutney often feature significant English admixture, reflecting linguistic creolisation, as exemplified by artists like Sundar Popo.

 Classification

 Bhojpuri is an Indo-European language and belongs to the Eastern Indo-Aryan group of the Indo-Aryan languages.
 The Magahi and Maithili languages of Eastern Indo-Aryan group are closest living relatives of Bhojpuri.
 Odia, Bengali and Assamese are also closely related.
 Bhojpuri along with Magahi and Maithili, are grouped together as the Bihari languages.
 Together with the other branches of Eastern Indo-Aryan, the Bihari languages are considered to be direct descendants of the Magadhi Prakrit.